mapogolions/resilience/examples/timeout/README.md

 #### Pessimistic timeout policy

 What's wrong with the standard approach?
 It tends to be  optimistic.
-The function 'f', from the example above, may ignore context, either rarely checking it or not checking it at all regarding the deadline.
+The function `f`, from the example above, may ignore context, either rarely checking it or not checking it at all regarding the deadline.
 Pessimistic timeout policy can help you solve the mentioned problem.

 ```golang
 p := policy.NewTimeoutPolicy[S, T](timeout, policy.PessimisticTimeoutPolicy)
 r, err := p(context.Background(), f, s)
 ```

-Please note that this policy doesn't magically change the code of the `f` function, making it consider the context deadline.
+Notice that this policy doesn't magically change the code of the `f` function, making it consider the context deadline.
 The function moves the computation of the `f` function into a separate goroutine.
 If the goroutine allocated for the computation does not complete within the specified time interval, then the waiting concurrency unit(goroutine) continues execution.
-It should be noted that the allocated goroutine does not disappear until the 'f' function finishes execution.
+It should be noted that the allocated goroutine does not disappear until the `f` function finishes execution.

 #### Optimistic timeout policy